econnet/econ/econ-1.0.rst

 - ECOnomic interaction Node: a node in the organizational lattice
 - Economic CONtent: a node in the content lattice
-- Economic CONstruction, because efficient
-- Ethical CONtributor not increasing inequality
-- Ethical CONstruction of tech devices, because not increasing inequality
+- Economic/Ethical/"Employless" CONtribution/CONstruction of tech devices, because efficient and counteracting inequality
-- "Employless" CONstruction, not separating work from the product value

 The econ contract is between `contributors`_ to the `product`_.